F in Sign Language – Video & Image Included

 2. Raise both of your hands to your chest.

-3. Place your dominant hand’s middle and index fingers on your base hand’s middle and index fingers, palm facing down for both your hands.
+3. Place your dominant hand’s middle and index fingers on your base hand’s middle and index fingers, palm facing down for both hands.
 Fold the other fingers on both hands.

 4. While doing the sign, you can pronounce the letter verbally if you’re able.